-Both built-in and custom commands follow a precise pathway, or life cycle, designed to ensure reliability, functionality, user-friendliness, and security.
+Both built-in and custom robot commands follow a precise pathway, or life cycle, designed to ensure reliability, functionality, user-friendliness, and security.

 First, a user issues a command to a device.
 The command is then stored in the Formant Cloud pending delivery to the device.
 If the device is offline, or otherwise unreachable, the command will remain in the Formant Cloud until the device is online, at which point its command status will change from "issued" to "delivered."

 Not only does this assure operators that their commands will be received, it also saves them the trouble of having to actively monitor a machine’s connectivity status prior to issuing commands, or having to re-issue commands that go undelivered.

 The rest of the Formant command life cycle is as follows:

 - For built-in commands, Formant Agent handles the command internally

 - For custom commands, Formant Agent delivers the command to the application via Agent API